raklokesh/DifferentialGameTheory_SimpleImplementation/README.md

 The control feedback gains are obtained using recursive equations derived in Chapter 6, Dynamic Non-Cooperative Game Theory, Basar and Olsder.
 In short, each agent does not gain anything by deviating from the derived control policy.
 </p>

-Running the simulation yields the following solution trajectories.
+Running a simulation yields the following solution trajectories.
 <p align="center">
 <img src="https://github.com/raklokesh/DifferentialGameTheory_SimpleImplementation/blob/main/UnsharedCosts_.png" width="400px">
 </p>